tsackton/taelgar/Groups/Drankorian Societies/Omnis Pura.md

 Associated with the winning side of the [[Drankorian Civil War]], and played a prominent role in the later history of the [[Drankorian Empire]]. [[Apollyon]], ithe last Emperor of the [[Drankorian Empire]], was supposedly a supporter.

 Re-emerged in [[Chardon]] some time after the [[Great War]].

+%% Tim: clearly you might have more secret notes but this feels like a pretty good public page %%